Behaviours that Challenge Related to Interruption of Repetitive Behaviours

 - It may be useful to give the person an object or picture which signals the end of an activity such as a coloured piece of card.
 This may provide the person with a strong visual cue which signals that the activity is finished.

-- If challenging behaviour occurs when you ask the person to stop engaging in the activity, try to ensure that the termination of the activity is followed through.
+- If behaviours that challenge occur when you ask the person to stop engaging in the activity, try to ensure that the termination of the activity is followed through.

-- Modify your response to any challenging behaviour at this time, do not give any eye-contact, do not speak and do not show any change in your facial expression.
+- Modify your response to any behaviours that challenge at this time, do not give any eye-contact, do not speak and do not show any change in your facial expression.

 - If you need to respond to protect and restrict behaviour, do so with no eye-contact, no change in facial expression and do not speak to the person at that time.

-- If the person is able to stop the activity and clear away without engaging in any challenging behaviour, reward them for this with praise and positive attention.
+- If the person is able to stop the activity and clear away without engaging in any behaviours that challenge, reward them for this with praise and positive attention.